 To successfully manage Office 365, you have to understand what’s inside.
-And with its many available services, it’s not trivial.
+As an Office 365 admin, it can be challenging.
 But here is how you can do it.

 The new role of IT admin